Lentil Soup with Ham

 Can You Freeze Lentil Soup?

-Yes!
-Lentil soup freezes perfectly!
-Especially since there’s no pasta in this soup recipe, all you have are the lentils, ham and vegetables, all which are perfect for freezing.
-We often make a double batch of this soup, especially if we have a lot of leftover ham, then freeze it in small portions to pull out for an easy meal.
+Yes, lentil soup freezes perfectly.
+Since there’s no pasta in this soup recipe, all you have are the lentils, ham and vegetables, all which are ideal for freezing.
+We often make a double batch of this soup and then freeze it in small portions to pull out for an easy meal.

 Looking For More Delicious Soup Recipes?